Board of Directors

 Gilles Gagnon serves as the President and Chief Executive Officer of Ceapro.
 Prior to joining Ceapro, he was President and CEO of Aeterna Zentaris, a Nasdaq-listed biopharmaceutical company.
 During the past 35 years, Mr. Gagnon has worked at several management levels within the field of health, especially in the hospital environment and pharmaceutical industry.
 Before going to Aeterna Zentaris in 1999, Mr. Gagnon was Vice President, external affairs for Novartis Pharma Canada Inc. from 1996 to 1999.
 Prior to that, from 1989 to 1996, Mr. Gagnon held various positions including Executive Director, Corporate Planning and Business Development, Senior Director, Strategic Alliances, General Manager, Government Affairs and Access to Market and Director of Professional Services at Sandoz Pharmaceuticals Inc. Throughout his career in the pharmaceutical industry, Mr. Gagnon was especially involved in corporate development, alliance management, as well as marketing functions where he participated in the launch of nine innovative pharmaceutical products in addition to his general management functions.

 Mr. Gagnon has participated in several international committees and strategic advisory boards.
-He recently completed his third mandate on the board of directors of Canada's Research-Based Pharmaceutical Companies (Rx&D, now Innovative Medicine Canada) where he represented for nine years members from the biopharmaceutical sector and pioneered the Rx&D's Canadian bio partnering initiative.
-He also served on various boards in the life sciences industry including Bio Quebec (Chairman) and Montreal In Vivo.
+He completed three mandates on the board of directors of Canada's Research-Based Pharmaceutical Companies (Rx&D, now Innovative Medicine Canada) where he represented for nine years members from the biopharmaceutical sector and pioneered the Rx&D's Canadian bio partnering initiative.
+He also served on various boards in the life sciences industry including private organizations like Bio Quebec (Chairman) and Montreal In Vivo as well as publicly-traded biotech Nasdaq listed companies.
 Mr. Gagnon holds a master’s degree in pharmacology (M.Sc.) and a master’s degree in Business Administration (MBA) from Sherbrooke University, a certificate in General Management from the London Business School, UK and holds an ICD.D certification for completing the Directors Education Program at the Rothman School of Management of University of Toronto.
 He is a member of the Canadian Institute of Corporate Directors.

 Mr. Rourke is a bilingual native of Quebec City with degrees from Queen's University and an MBA from the University of Western Ontario.
 In 2006, he completed the Director's Education Program (DEP) of the Institute for Corporate Directors (ICD) and subsequently received the ICD.D certification.
 Retired since January 2006, Mr. Rourke worked with BMO Financial Group since 1970.
 He has lived and worked in Tokyo, Singapore, and Hong Kong, having been involved in many aspects of International Banking, culminating with overall responsibility for the Bank's business in Hong Kong and The People's Republic of China.
 In 1981, he moved to Toronto as Vice President World Corporate Banking, and then in 1985 was relocated to Montreal as a Senior Vice President and Head of Corporate Banking for Eastern Canada.
 Subsequent to the merger of Bank of Montreal Corporate Banking and Nesbitt Burns Investment Banking, he also assumed direct responsibility for a number of major Quebec-based banking relationships, with overall responsibility for corporate lending and coordination of a wide array of banking products for clients and perspective clients.
 Mr. Rourke holds numerous past and current directorships.